University of Toronto Mississauga - Dept. of Psychological & Brain Sciences

 Dr. Brandon Walters - Epitranscriptomics

-The Walters Lab investigates how chemical modifications to RNA — particularly m6A (N6-methyladenosine) — are deployed during the formation of new memories.
+The Walters Lab investigates how chemical modifications to RNA, particularly m6A (N6-methyladenosine), deployed during the formation of new memories.
 We also explore how dysregulation of these marks contributes to neurological and psychiatric conditions, including depression and cognitive decline.

 m6A / Epitranscriptomics Memory DepressionDr.
 Iva Zovkic - Epigenetics